What is Prostate Cancer?

 There are also risk factors for prostate cancer, which aren’t causes of the condition, but rather are factors that could create the gene mutations that ultimately lead to cancer.
 Risk factors for prostate cancer include advanced age, race, and family history.
 Possible risk factors include environmental exposure to cancer-causing agents such as cigarette smoke and Agent Orange, and obesity, among others.3-5

-Prostate cancer prognosis and treatment
+Prostate cancer prognosis

 The good news for individuals with prostate cancer is that the condition is typically caught early on, thanks to advances in screening techniques and imaging capabilities.
-The five-year survival rate for local and regional prostate cancer (roughly stages I-III and potentially IV if the cancer hasn’t spread too far beyond the prostate) is nearly 100 percent.
+The five-year survival rate for local and regional prostate cancer (roughly stages I-III and potentially IV if cancer hasn’t spread too far beyond the prostate) is nearly 100 percent.
 Estimates for the 10-year and 15-year survival rates of individuals in this group are also high, and are both estimated to be above 90 percent.

 These statistics decrease for those who are diagnosed with very advanced or distant prostate cancer that has spread to far away lymph nodes, bones, and other organs.
 Individuals in this category have a five-year survival rate of roughly 30.5 percent.
 As of 2016, the death rate for prostate cancer-related mortality has reached its lowest, at of 19.2 deaths per every 100,000 men of all demographics in the United States.6,7